Browse newspapers and magazines for free.

 And only ever pay for what you actually read.

-You decide when and where you work.
-Roland starts his days with a cup of coffee and his laptop within reach on his Rotterdam balcony, Marten answers his emails on the train while he travels Europe almost every week (conquering the world while he’s at it), and Jean regularly spends the night talking to himself in our chat program while coding.
+We believe that you are the best person to decide when and where you work.
+Huibert starts his day with a run and by opening his laptop in his garden in The Hague and Jean regularly spends the night talking to himself in our chat program whilst coding.
 We assume you know what works best for you, so you don’t need us to make the rules.

 On top of that: we already mentioned the learning part, which we find really important.
 Every quarter we reserve three full days for the whole company to work on whatever new thing you'd like.
 Some of our best features originated from these sessions.

 On top of a monthly donation to your bank account, we take good care of you in the office.
 Every day, lunch is prepared with love, and we’re happy to fix dinner and weekly free massages.
 Don’t live in Utrecht?
 Then we’ll cover the expenses for the thing that gets you here: either public transport, or your dear electric/fuel-sipping car.

 As a Frontend Engineer at Blendle, you will be part of a small team responsible for the evolution and backlog of all our web frontend.
 Our wishlist consists of:

 At Blendle, we value diversity and we encourage people with other believes and backgrounds to apply.
 We do not discriminate on the basis of race, religion, color, national origin, gender, sexual orientation, age, marital status or disability status.